It’s probably not what you think.

 What’s the most searched-for term or word on the internet?

-I want you to think about that, because it’s not what you think, and it shows that many people have a fundamental misunderstanding of how search engines, and the internet itself, work.
+The answer shows that many people have a fundamental misunderstanding of how search engines (and the internet itself) work.

 I want to make search work better for you, and that means finding what you’re looking for.

-But before we get to that we need to understand what is, and is not a search engine.
-Based on what people are actually searching for, there’s a lot of confusion.
+But before we get to that, we need to understand what is and is not a search engine.
+Based on what people actually search for, there’s a lot of confusion.